 Clients may visit the pantry either Monday OR Wednesday each week.

 The success of this outreach to the Hempfield area is a total community volunteer effort with many local civic/service/social organizations, neighborhood groups, local businesses, Hempfield school students and staff, retired Hempfield teachers, private individuals, boy/girl scouts, nineteen area churches, postal employees, HARC employees, retirement communities, and many individual volunteers.
-In June, forty-three volunteers contributed 617 hours to the pantry.
-The pantry operates with a full non-paid staff.

 Diane L. Gerlach,